 In 2019, the Cologne Christmas Markets are open from November 25-December 23.
 Check back here for opening dates and times for each market as we get closer to the season.

 Christmas Market am Dom

-The most impressive Christmas Market in Cologne is definitely the one under the Dom, one of the largest churches in the world (taller than the one in Utrecht).
+The most impressive Christmas Market in Cologne is definitely the one under the Dom, one of the largest cathedrals in the world.
 The Dom is a gorgeous, ornate building, and it looks even more beautiful when it’s towering over a Christmas tree and festive Christmas Market huts.

 One can also climb to the top of the Dom.
-We did this on our honeymoon before Sarah was diagnosed with LAM (and climbing 533 steps would be difficult for her with or without a lung disease!).
-We are very glad we did it then – the views out the little windows on the way up and from the top are pretty cool.
+We did this on our honeymoon before Sarah was diagnosed with LAM (although climbing 533 steps would be difficult for her with or without a lung disease!).
+If you can manage it’s a really great experience.
+The views out the little windows on the way up and from the top can’t be beat.

 Christmas Market at Alter Markt (Heinzels Wintermärchen)

 The Christmas Market at the Alter Markt (aka Heinzels Wintermärchen) is massive and actually seems like two markets in one.
 It starts a few minutes walk from the Dom, going through the Altstadt.
 It’s lined with wooden statues of gnomes (Heinzelmännchen) and goes right behind the beautiful Rathaus (city hall).